alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 * **Servers**: [Infura](https://infura.io/) and [Alchemy](https://www.alchemy.com/) are two popular options that allow you to get started for free.
 We set the sample config file to Infura: just add your API key.
 * **Wallet**: You'll need to paste your private key (see steps [here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) to export from MetaMask) into the config file's `accounts` field for each applicable blockchain.

 Next, you'll need a `.js` script to deploy your contract.
-We included a simple sample script for `ParkPics.sol` in this repo that you can modify accordingly.
-Save your script in the main directory and run the command below.
-Replace `<NETWORK>` with your desired blockchain, consistent with the spelling/case of the labels in your config file.
+We included a simple sample [script](scripts/deploy.js) for `ParkPics.sol` in this repo that you can modify accordingly.

+In the command below, replace `<SCRIPT-PATH>` with your script path/filename and `<NETWORK>` with your desired blockchain, consistent with the spelling/case of the labels in your config file, and run the command.

 You'll also want to add `require("@nomiclabs/hardhat-waffle");`, which implicitly adds `require("@nomiclabs/hardhat-ethers");`, to your config file.
 Learn more about the Waffle library from the [Hardhat](https://hardhat.org/guides/waffle-testing.html) and [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html) teams.

 ```
-npx hardhat run ./scripts/deploy.js --network <NETWORK>
+npx hardhat run <SCRIPT-PATH> --network <NETWORK>

 Example for Mumbai testnet using our sample config file:
 npx hardhat run ./scripts/deploy.js --network mumbai